Harlem-Launch-Alliance/Stimulant/GETTING_STARTED.md

 If you receive an error along the lines of `command not found`, you will need to [download/install](https://git-scm.com/downloads) git.

+If you aren't sure of what version to download, version all the way at the top will most likely be compatible with your device.

+***You must restart VSCode after installing git for it to work***

 That's it for downloads!
 The rest of the steps should be relatively smooth.

 ## GitHub